tock/tock/doc/reference/trd-hil-design.md

 Rule 5: Always Pass a Mutable Reference to Buffers
 ===============================

-Suppose you are desiging a trait to write some text to an LCD screen.
+Suppose you are designing a trait to write some text to an LCD screen.
 The trait takes a buffer of ASCII characters, which it puts on the LCD:

 ```rust